How long does it take to buy and sell a home?

 Buying and selling a home can take a frustratingly long time, but one of the worst aspects is not knowing how long you might be stuck at each stage.
 We take you through the typical timelines for each stage of the house buying process and what you can do to help speed things along.

-The range of different factors at play when buying and selling a home, plus the number of people and professionals involved, means there is huge variations in how long it takes to buy and sell.
+The range of different factors at play when buying and selling a home, plus the number of people and professionals involved, means there are huge variations in how long it takes to buy and sell a home.
 We’ve researched the average timelines for each step in the home buying and selling process to give you some idea of what to expect.
-And below we take a look at the main pinch points and how you can speed things along.

 |AVERAGE TIME TAKEN TO BUY & SELL A HOME|